Bruce-Devlin/PZTools/README.md

 4. Work in VS Code, VS Code Insiders, VSCodium, or the editor configured in App Options.
 5. Open **Project > Health Dashboard** to validate every build target.
 6. Deploy locally and run the selected profile.
 Use **Debug > Run Game Settings** to configure isolated saves, dependencies, local clients, display options, or a dedicated server.
-7. Complete Workshop metadata in Project Settings, then upload through SteamCMD.
+7. Complete Workshop metadata in Project Settings, then upload through SteamCMD (File > Upload via Steam ).

 ### Finding and previewing files